 9. Intelligence Node

 Intelligence Node focuses on retail and supply chain intelligence, helping brands optimize demand forecasting, fulfillment planning, sell-through speed, and SKU-level logistics decision-making.
-Instead of directly handling delivery workflows, it provides insights that help businesses stock smarter, move goods efficiently, and reduce wastage.
+Instead of directly handling delivery stages, it provides insights that help businesses stock smarter, move goods efficiently, and reduce wastage.
 With real-time competitive analysis and predictive logistics modeling, Intelligence Node supports decision-making for brands aiming to scale inventory movement across stores, warehouses, and fulfillment centers.

 Key Features: